 Jessica Brown Smith

-Jessica Brown Smith is the Senior Director of Development of the Jewish Federation of Greater Pittsburgh.
-In this role she oversees and provides strategic direction and vision for all Federation income streams including the annual campaign, endowment, supplemental giving, emergency campaigns, government grants, corporate sponsorship and missions.
-Under her leadership the Federation has seen consistent growth in all areas of Financial Resource Development over the last decade.
-Jessica is also responsible for staffing the Board of Directors and Governance Committee, which, under her guidance, has brought innovative approaches to board education, on-boarding of new members, the structure of board meetings and board communication.
-In the wake of the synagogue shooting in Pittsburgh on October 27th, 2018, Jessica was a critical part of a small professional leadership team who helped lead the community through its darkest days.
-At that time, her primary role managing the fundraising efforts of the Victims of Terror Fund and working closely with local and national foundations, as well as corporations that contributed millions of dollars to the Fund.
-Over the course of her 22 year long career with the Federation Jessica has held the titles of Director of Campaign and FRD, Assistant Marketing Director and Marketing/Campaign Associate.
-Jessica was part of the inaugural cohort of the Jewish Federation of North America’s Fundraising University and she completed an intensive Developing Executive Leaders Program with the Penn Cannon Group.
+Jessica Brown Smith is the Chief Operating Officer of the Jewish Federation of Greater Pittsburgh.
+In this role she responsible for the development and implementation of the Federation’s new strategic plan and has oversight of community planning, community relations, marketing, Jewish life and learning, and young adult outreach and engagement.
+Jessica also staffs organizational Governance, which, under her guidance, has brought innovative approaches to board education, on-boarding of new members, board member self-assessment, the structure of board meetings and board communication.
+Previously, in her role as Senior Director of Development, Jessica provided strategic direction and vision for all Federation income streams and under her leadership the Federation saw consistent growth in all areas of Financial Resource Development over the last decade.
+Over the course of her 24 -year long career with the Federation Jessica has also held the titles of Director of Campaign and FRD, Assistant Marketing Director and Marketing/Campaign Associate.
+Jessica is currently a Fellow in the Mandel Foundation Executive Leadership Program the mission of which is to strengthen the capacities of talented Jewish communal professionals who lead important nonprofit institutions.
+She was also part of the inaugural cohort of the Jewish Federation of North America’s Fundraising University and completed an intensive Developing Executive Leaders Program with the Penn Cannon Group.
 She is a recipient of the Ira & Nanette Gordon Community Professional Achievement Award, which recognizes an outstanding Jewish community professional in Pittsburgh.
 Jessica received a Bachelor’s of Science in advertising and marketing from the University of Colorado, Boulder.

 Sam Cohen is Vice President, JCC Maccabi at JCC Association of North America.
 Sam was previously at the Merage JCC of Orange County, California for almost a decade where she most recently served as the Associate Executive Director.
 In 2018, she relocated to New York City for her new continental role in the JCC movement.
 Since 1999, Sam has participated as an athlete, coach, Delegation Head or Games Director at 30 Maccabi Games across 4 continents.
 She believes strongly in the power of sport to build strong Jewish community and identity.
 Through her work with the JCC Maccabi Games she works with more than 80 JCCs and communities across North America and the globe.
 Sam is originally from London, England and is an alumnus of the Legacy Heritage Fellowship program.
 She received her undergraduate degree in Politics and International Relations from University of Manchester and her master’s degree in Human Rights from London School of Economics (LSE).